Samborondón: Retail and entertainment

-One of the best theaters in Ecuador is Teatro Sánchez Aguilar, is also in this area.
+The theater Teatro Sánchez Aguilar is also in this area.

 Tourism

 The Parque Histórico, a botanical garden and zoo of the local fauna and flora with reconstructions of historical buildings, is one of the main tourist attractions of Guayaquil.

-Samborondón has a hotel boutique, Orilla del Rio, located in Entrerios.
-Its proximity to Guayaquil (5 minutes by car, pedestrian access prohibited on the bridge) makes this unproblematic for a visitor, except on peak hours (7–8 a.m. and 4–7 p.m.)

-Samborondón is also home to the most exclusive nightclubs in Greater Guayaquil and there are three restaurants-complex with luxurious and innovative cuisine, that otherwise are not found in the city.

 Education

 Due to the increasing growth of the area, many schools have relocated or established branch campuses from Guayaquil and Quito to Samborondón.
-Most of them are exclusive private schools, among them Colegio Menor, Abdón Calderón, Torremar and Delta (belonging to Opus Dei), Nuevo Mundo, Liceo Panamericano, Moderna Sergio Pérez Valdez, Centro Educativo Naciones Unidas, La Moderna, CREAR and Monte Tabor.
-The German School Guayaquil inaugurated a second Kindergarten in Samborondón on April 13, 2009.
+Most of them are exclusive private schools, among them Colegio Menor, Abdon Calderon, Torremar and Delta (belonging to Opus Dei), Nuevo Mundo, Liceo Panamericano, Moderna Sergio Pérez Valdez, Centro Educativo Naciones Unidas, La Moderna, CREAR and Monte Tabor.
+The German School Guayaquil inaugurated a second kindergarten in Samborondón on April 13, 2009.
 There are 23 public elementary schools in the Canton.

 The first university located in the suburb was the Universidad de Especialidades Espíritu Santo, which opened its doors on 1994.
 Another university, Ecotec has relocated to the suburb.
 Since 2000 the ESPOL (Technical University of the littoral) has an annex called PROTCOM in Samborondón, though it only offers 2 courses, leading to a technical associate degree.

+Climate

+Samborondón has a tropical savanna climate (Köppen: Aw).